Rethinking plastic packaging – towards a circular economy

 Of our plastic packaging will be reusable, recyclable or compostable by 2025

 Decoupling our growth from our environmental impact is at the heart of our Unilever Sustainable Living Plan targets to reduce the weight of our packaging by one third by 2020 and halving the waste associated with the disposal of our products by 2020.

 We are moving away from using single-use plastic packaging – that is, plastic made to be used only once.
-We have also committed to working towards 100% reusable, recyclable or compostable plastic by 2025.
 We have adopted an internal framework which is shaping our thinking and future innovation: less plastic, better plastic, and no plastic.

 We are among a growing number of brands, retailers and packaging companies to make plastic packaging commitments.
 But more needs to be done to make reusable, recyclable and compostable plastic normal.
 That begins by making it technically possible for all our plastic packaging to be reused or recycled – but it also means demonstrating that there are established, proven examples of it being commercially viable for plastics re-processors to recycle the material.

 We're concentrating on five broad, interdependent areas to create a circular economy for plastic packaging:

 - Rethinking how we design our products, so we use less plastic, better plastic, or no plastic: using our Design for Recyclability guidelines that we launched in 2014 and revised in 2017, we’re exploring areas such as modular packaging, design for disassembly and reassembly, wider use of refills, recycling and using post-consumer recycled materials in innovative ways.

 - Driving systemic change in circular thinking at an industry level: such as through our work with the Ellen MacArthur Foundation, including the New Plastics Economy.